charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

 ![plot5]({{ site.baseurl }}/images/plot5.png)

 Wow!
-For the most part, it looks like our data has been clustered correcly.
+For the most part, it looks like our data has been clustered correctly.

 ## Part F: A Linear Algebra Solution